 This means for us that we need to jump over the occasional mud puddle.
 Though, it is quite interesting to watch the jeep navigate this portion of the road without getting stuck.

-This walk is strenuous and seems never ending.
+This walk is strenuous and seems never-ending.
 Constantly going on and off the main road as we make our way up the zigzag.
 Lucky for us, after a few rest breaks the trail seems to stop and we are back to following a less steep road.
-A few horses hide is the nearby bushes, indicating we cannot be too far from the next village, Timang.
+A few horses hide in the nearby bushes, indicating we cannot be too far from the next village, Timang.

 Houses on the roadside peak my excitement, thinking we must have finally made it.
 Though, they quickly prove false hope as there is nothing more ahead than forest.
 About 20 minutes later we notice the Scottish gentleman from the tea house in Danaqyu standing on a rooftop in the distance.

 We knew we had finally made it from Tal to Timang and relief washes over us like a wave.
 Turning around and facing outward it is proven this hard walk has been worth it with snowy mountain views welcoming us in.

 Staying In Timang

 Walking through the village of Timang we find a perfect green and purple guesthouse to stay at called Tibet Lhasa Guesthouse And Restaurant.
 In exchange for purchasing dinner and breakfast there, we are given a gorgeous room with amazing views for free.

 Perfect for us, this guesthouse actually has amazingly fast WIFI.
 I am even able to watch YouTube videos uninterrupted and we do not have to pay extra!